Paying for Child Care

 If you’re interested in a particular daycare for your child, ask about employment.
 Some child care businesses will enroll your child at a reduced rate and pay you, too.

-Finally, for Billings, MT, there’s theĀ Best Beginnings subsidy.
+Finally, for Billings, MT, there’s the Best Beginnings subsidy.

-Hopefully this page has given you a few ideas about minimizing the cost of paying for child care.
+Hopefully this page has given you a few ideas about minimizing the cost of paying for child care when money’s tight.